2024 Projects

 Forest City Tree Festival

-This project will support the development and hosting of a week long festival dedicated to trees on Western's Campus in Fall 2024, in collaboration with City of London, ReForest London, and the Upper Thames River Conservation Authority.
-Programming to include tree giveaways, plantings, etc.
+This project developed and implemented Western's first-ever Forest City Tree Festival in October 2024.
+The weekend was dedicated to celebrating trees on campus, in collaboration with City of London, ReForest London, and the Upper Thames River Conservation Authority.
+Programming including nature walks, tree giveaways, and panel discussions.

 Bird Safety Window Films for Music Building